-Mix together the flour, cinnamon, ginger, salt, baking soda together.
-Add in carrots, pineapple, raisins and toss with flour.
+- Mix together the flour, cinnamon, ginger, salt, baking soda together.
+Add in carrots and pineapple and toss with flour.
 If using walnuts and raisins add as well now with the flour mixture.

-Mix together egg, oil sugar and vanilla and add to dry ingredients and mix dry an wet ingredients together until just combined.
+- Mix together egg, oil sugar and vanilla auntil well combined.
+Add to dry ingredients and mix dry an wet ingredients together until just combined.

 For the Cheesecake Batter

-With a hand held mixer, beat the cream cheese with egg, sugar and vanilla until well combined--but do not over mix.
+- With a hand held mixer, beat the cream cheese with sour cream, egg, sugar and vanilla until creamy and smooth.

 For the Carrot Cake Cheesecake

-Tap the pan gently on the counter 2-3 times to help release air bubbles.
+- Tap the pan gently on the counter 2-3 times to help release air bubbles.
 Cover the cheesecake with aluminum foil to prevent condensation from forming on the top of the cheesecake.

-Place trivet in inner pot of pressure cooker and pour in 1.5 cups cold tap water for 8 quart instant pot.
-Place cheesecake on trivet, close lid and be sure vent is positioned to the sealed position.
+- Place trivet in the inner pot of pressure cooker and pour in 1.5 cups cold tap water for 8 quart instant pot.
+Place cheesecake on the trivet, close lid, and be sure the vent is positioned to the sealed position.

-Push manual (or pressure cook) button and adjust time to 25 minutes on high pressure.
+- Push manual (or pressure cook) button and adjust time to 45 minutes on high pressure.
 Not: If you use thick foil, not thin foil, adjust cooking time to 55 minutes.

-Once time is complete, allow pressure to naturally release for 10 minutes and then do a quick release for remaining pressure.
+- Once cook time is complete, allow pressure to naturally release for 15 minutes and then do a quick release for remaining pressure.

 For Assembling and Serving